Electrically charged supermassive twin stars: Results

-In Table \ref{tab:categoryI}, we present our predictions for the maximum gravitational masses of the hadronic (Had) and hybrid (Hyb) configurations as well as the corresponding radii for the distinct categories of the CSS model.
-In agreement with the previous discussions, the maximum masses and radii increase for larger values of $\alpha$.
+In Table \ref{tab:categoryI}, we present our predictions for the maximum gravitational masses of the hadronic (Had) and hybrid (Hyb) configurations as well as the corresponding radii for the distinct categories of the CSS model. \,{We have also included the radius of $\SI{1.4}{M_\odot}$ stars for comparison with the NICER results discussed above.} In agreement with the previous discussions, the maximum masses and radii increase for larger values of $\alpha$.
 In particular, for Categories III and IV, the hybrid branches for $\alpha = 0.5$ clearly fulfill the hypothetical GW190814 mass constraint and is easily surpassed for larger values of $\alpha$ (not shown).
-However, the hadronic maximum mass of Category IV barely surpasses $\SI{1}{M_\odot}$ even in the charged case.
-An interesting aspect is that the radius difference of the twin star solutions for Category IV becomes larger than 4.5 km for $\alpha \ge 0.5$.
-Moreover, for these large values of $\alpha$, the configurations from Categories III and IV (in this case, only the hybrid ones) even reach the mass of the low mass companion of V723 Mon~\cite{jaya2021}, that has a mass of about $\SI{2.9}{M_\odot}$.
+However, the hadronic maximum mass of category IV barely surpasses $\SI{1}{M_\odot}$ even in the charged case.
+An interesting aspect is that the radius difference of the twin star solutions for category IV becomes larger than 4.5 km for $\alpha \ge 0.5$.

+In order to verify the robustness of our findings, we also have studied the stellar configurations assuming that the quark EoSs are characterized by $c_{\mathrm{QM}}^2 = 0.33$ and 0.7.
+In both scenarios, we have found that the charged hybrid branch is completely unstable for Categories I and II for all values of $\alpha$.
+Category III has unstable hybrid configurations for $c_{\mathrm{QM}}^2 = 0.33$, but has a stable one for $c_{\mathrm{QM}}^2 = 0.7$.
+In the latter, only the hadronic configurations surpass the $\SI{2.6}{M_\odot}$ limit.
+For Category IV, where the phase transition pressure is small, we have found a stable hybrid branch for both speeds of sound.
+Finally, $M \approx \SI{2.6}{M_\odot}$ is reached for $c_{\mathrm{QM}}^2 = 0.33 \, (0.7)$ when $\alpha \geq 0.8\, (0.6)$.